 - Take an independent tour of Scandinavia including Finland, Sweden, Denmark and Norway

 13. Rovaniemi, Finnish Lapland

 Relive childhood fantasies by visiting the official hometown of Santa Claus in the capital of Finnish Lapland.

-After you’ve met the jolly old fellow, make sure to visit the Arktikum museum, head to the great outdoors to experience the stunning beauty of the Arctic wilderness, or relax in riverside cafés.
+After you’ve met the jolly old fellow, make sure to visit the Arktikum museum.
+Or head into the great outdoors to experience the stunning beauty of the Arctic wilderness.

-Rovaniemi is also a good spot to hunt the northern lights during the winter months.
+Rovaniemi is also a good spot to chase the northern lights during the winter months.